TobikoData/sqlmesh/docs/concepts/models/overview.md

 - **WARNING**: SQLMesh may exhibit unexpected behavior if the `columns` property includes columns not returned by the query, omits columns returned by the query, or specifies data types other than the ones returned by the query.
 - NOTE: Specifying column names and data types is required for [Python models](../models/python_models.md) that return DataFrames.

 For example, this shows a seed model definition that includes the `columns` key.
-It specifies the data types for all columns in the file: the `name` column is data type `VARCHAR` and the `date` column is data type `DATE`.
+It specifies the data types for all columns in the file: the `holiday_name` column is data type `VARCHAR` and the `holiday_date` column is data type `DATE`.

 ```sql linenums="1" hl_lines="6-9"
 MODEL (